• Skip to primary navigation

 • ¼ cup shredded coconut

-• 1 Tbsp Manitoba Harvest hemp seeds
+• 1 tablespoon Manitoba Harvest hemp seeds

-• 1 Tbsp fresh cranberries (halved)
+• 1 tablespoon fresh cranberries (halved)

 • 4 blood orange slices (make sure to remove the rind before eating)